focallocal/fl-maps/README.md

     - create a new branch `git checkout -b new-feature-name`

-4. obtain the *settings.json* file from slack and place it in the project's folder
+4. obtain the *settings.json* file from slack, its pinned in the #meteor-maps thread, and place it in the project's folder

 5. run the project